seanpm2001/Commit-Count-Milestones/CCM/50/README.md

 **THIS LIST IS HIGHLY INCOMPLETE!**

-As of 2022, Saturday, August 20th, an uncounted number (at least 162) of my repositories have reached and/or surpassed 50 commits.
+As of 2022, Sunday, August 21st, an uncounted number (at least 168) of my repositories have reached and/or surpassed 50 commits.
 They include:

 | Repository | Reached 50 commits on this date |
 |---|---|